mourner/rbush/README.md

 var tree = rbush(4);
 ```

-`rbush` requires a `maxEntries` argument which defines the maximum number of entries in a tree node.
+The first argument to `rbush` defines the maximum number of entries in a tree node.
-It drastically affects the performance so you should adjust it considering the type of data and search queries you perform.
+It drastically affects the performance, so you should adjust it considering the type of data and search queries you perform.

-### Bulk Load
+### Loading Data

 ```js
 tree.load([